-Keeping an accurate trading journal of all your trades is essential for your growth as a trader.
-You can’t improve if you don’t track.
+Keeping a trading journal is essential if you want to progress as a day trader.
+You can’t improve what you don’t measure!

-Our journal provides you with all of the statistics and calculations you’re going to need to properly analyze your trading data.
+Furthermore, as a new trader it’s important to keep your expenses down.
+Our trade journal provides you with all of the statistical calculations you’re going to need to properly analyze your trades.

-All of the data inputs you will track in the journal are the same data inputs you will need down the road should you decide to start using a different journal.
+The data inputs you track in our journal are the same general inputs you will need should you decide to transfer your trades to another journal down the road.

-You can download the Excel Trading Journal or access the online version, Google Sheets Trading Journal, by following these steps:
+You can download the Excel Trading Journal or access the online version (Google Sheets), by following these steps:

 - If you’re not already a JT Insider, register here.
 It’s free.